Google Ads Guide – How to Set up an Account & Campaigns

 Honing your site and/or landing page, offering special offers or purchase incentives and only bidding on keywords which are highly relevant to your content can increase user engagement and boost your ROI but there are other factors to consider too.

 Although you want your ad to be successful, every click you get will cost you something.
-To ensure your ad isn’t a runaway success in terms of clicks but disappointing in terms of sales, you can set a daily AdWords budget.
+To ensure your ad isn’t a runaway success in terms of clicks but disappointing in terms of sales, you can set a daily Google Ads budget.
 This will ensure you won’t exceed your budget and gives you time to modify your ads or your content if you aren’t seeing the results you’re aiming for.

 Google Ads Guide Roi